Jon Scheyer: Coaching career

 Following his overseas career, Scheyer was added to Duke's men's basketball staff by head coach Mike Krzyzewski in April 2013 as a special assistant after the resignation of assistant coach Chris Collins.
 With the departure of Steve Wojciechowski from the Blue Devils staff, Scheyer was promoted to a full assistant coach on April 18, 2014.
 Following the departure of associate head coach Jeff Capel to become the head coach at the University of Pittsburgh at the end of the 2018 season, Scheyer was promoted to co-associate head coach along with Nate James.
 Scheyer served as acting head coach for Duke's 83–82 win over Boston College on January 6, 2021, filling in for Krzyzewski who had to miss the game because he was quarantined after being exposed to COVID-19.

 On June 2, 2021, it was announced that Scheyer would become Duke's next head basketball coach after Mike Krzyzewski's retirement following the end of the 2021–22 season.
 After Krzyzewski retired, he officially became head coach in April 2022.
-In his first season, he drew the top recruiting class according to 247Sports and Sports Illustrated, and won the ACC tournament before bowing out in the second round of the NCAA tournament.
+In his first season, he drew the top recruiting class according to 247Sports and Sports Illustrated, and won the ACC tournament before being upset by Tennessee in the second round of the NCAA tournament.

+For the 2025–26 season, Scheyer led the Blue Devils to a 35–3 record and both ACC regular season and tournament championships behind National Player of the Year Cameron Boozer.
+As a No. 1 seed and a favorite to win the championship, the team advanced to the Elite Eight of the 2026 NCAA tournament but gave up a 19 point lead with only six minutes left in the game, with UConn hitting a game-winning shot at the last second.
+For the season, Scheyer was named ACC Coach of the Year and NABC National Coach of the Year.